Smeared phase transition in the dissipative random quantum Ashkin-Teller model: Strong-disorder renormalization group

 This is simply because $\left\langle \eta_{i}^{z}\right\rangle =\left\langle \eta_{i}^{z}\sigma_{i}^{z}\right\rangle =0$ and $\left\langle \sigma_{i+1}^{z}\right\rangle =\tilde{\sigma}^{z}$.
 Actually, this could be obtained in another fashion.
 Since $g_{i}$ is the largest energy scale, it means that the associated degree of freedom is actually already (or nearly) decoupled from the associated bath via successive adiabatic renormalizations (see Sec.~\ref{sec:Adiabatic-RG}).
-Thus, only the last term in (\ref{eq:HSB-decimation}) needs to be projected onto the ground-state manifold.
-Importantly, there is no change in the spectral function of the remaining baths, and, therefore, $\alpha_{i+1}$ remains unchanged.
+Thus only the last term in (\ref{eq:HSB-decimation}) needs to be projected onto the ground-state manifold.
+Importantly, there is no change in the spectral function of the remaining baths and, therefore, $\alpha_{i+1}$ remains unchanged.

-(iii) Let the two largest energy scales be $g_{i}$ and $h_{i}$.
+(iii) Let the largest energy scales be $g_{i}$ and the second largest in that local cluster be $h_{i}$.
 In this case, all tunneling frequencies have fully (or nearly) converged to their fixed-point values $g^{*}$ and $h^{*}$ in the adiabatic renormalization.
 The SDRG procedure is, thus, the same as the dissipationless case.
 The unperturbed Hamiltonian to be considered is $H_{0}=-h_{i}\sigma_{i}^{x}\left(1+\eta_{i}^{x}\right)-g_{i}\eta_{i}^{x}$.
 Projecting the spins $\boldsymbol{\sigma}_{i}$ and $\boldsymbol{\eta}_{i}$ onto the ground state of $H_{0}$ means that both spins are going to be decimated.
 The renormalized system is that illustrated in Fig.~\hyperref[fig:decimation]{\ref{fig:decimation}(b)} and the renormalized quantities are

 Since no spin clusters are formed in this step, the projection of $H_{\text{SB}}$ into the ground state results in zero.
 Hence, $\alpha$ remains unchanged (except, evidently, for those ones decimated).